Ringwood, Hampshire: History

 The site of Royal Air Force Station Ibsley, in use during World War II, is located on the outskirts of the Ringwood hamlet of Poulner.
 This site has later been used for motor-racing as Ibsley Circuit and today is a quarry lake area.

 Geography

 Ringwood is a town on the east bank of the River Avon in Hampshire.
 The parish includes the hamlets of Poulner, Hangersley, Hightown, Crow, Kingston, and Bisterne.

 Economy

 Ringwood has a weekly market in the traditional market place.
 A cattle market ran until 1989 in the Furlong, which is now home to a Waitrose supermarket, coffee shops and fashion outlets.
 Ringwood was noted as the second most expensive market town in England in July 2008 with average property prices of over £380,000.

-Ringwood is the home of the Ringwood Brewery, which produces a variety of cask ales and runs five pubs in the local area, such as the Inn on the Furlong in Ringwood.
-Ringwood brewery also produces a variety of wines.
-It was taken over by Marston's Brewery, who plan to keep the brewery and all its brands, but lease out its tied public houses.
+Ringwood was the home of the Ringwood Brewery, which produced a variety of cask ales and ran five pubs in the local area, such as the Inn on the Furlong in Ringwood.
+Ringwood Brewery also produced a variety of wines.
+It was closed in December 2023, but remains a brand name of Carlsberg Marston's Brewing Company (CMBC).